Uluru Aboriginal Art & Cultural Experience

-Experience the oldest culture on earth with an Anangu (Aboriginal) Guide and Interpreter.
-Learn how the Anangu lived and connected with the land in this extraordinary environment, as your guide interprets rock art and shares traditional stories passed down from elders.
-Learn a little of the art of dot painting and create your own story to take home.
+Experience the oldest culture on earth with an Anangu (Aboriginal) guide and interpreter.
+Learn how the Anangu live in this extraordinary environment and connected with the land, as your guides share traditional stories passed down from elders and interpret rock art.
+While learning the art of dot painting you will create your own story to take home.

 Departs 7.30am (Nov-Mar) and 8.30am (Apr-Oct) from Ayers Rock Resort

 12 noon (Nov-Mar) and 1.00pm (Apr-Oct)

 Travel to the Uluru-Kata Tjuta Cultural Centre, where you’ll be welcomed by your Indigenous guide and interpreter.

 Palya (hello and goodbye)